Fall-2025-COMP163/project-1-asdarden-design/README.md

 Interview (30%): Code explanation and live coding challenge

 ## 📚 Project Documentation

 ### Game Concept
 Players create characters in a fantasy RPG world with four classes: Warrior, Mage, Rogue, and Cleric.
-Characters have unique stats and starting gold, can level up, view stats, and save/load progress for story progression.
-The game focuses on simple text-based interaction and character progression to demonstrate file I/O and function design.
+Characters have unique stats and starting gold, can level up, view stats, and save/load progress.

 ### Design Choices
 - Stat formulas designed for clarity and balance: